k3s-io/docs/docs/advanced/advanced.md

 Running agentless servers may be advantageous if you want to obscure your control-plane nodes from discovery by agents and workloads, at the cost of increased administrative overhead caused by lack of cluster operator support.

+By default, the apiserver will not be able to make outgoing connections to any admission webhooks running in agents.
+To remedy this, also set the `--egress-selector-mode` server flag to either `pod` or `cluster`.

 ## Running Rootless Servers (Experimental)
 > **Warning:** This feature is experimental.